pared/Neural-Networks-learning/Cats vs Dogs binary/README.md

 unpack train data to {notebooks_dir}/data/train unpack test data to {notebooks_dir}/data/test

-run all cells in data_prepare.ipynb (if you want to fool around uncomment commented lines in #prepare playground folder cell)
+run all cells in data_prepare.ipynb

 data should have proper structure